Getting to Florence from Livorno for Cruisers - Bus, Tours or Train?

 There is actually a no-brainer bus service that takes a lot of stress out of your Livorno-Florence independent travel planning.
 And it's super affordable, too!

-Getting to Florence: Florence by taxi
+Getting to Florence: Can you Get to Florence by taxi?

 They will have some kind of posters/boards advertising their itineraries.
 These taxi drivers will not be willing to take you to Livorno train station only.